hyperspy/hyperspy/doc/user_guide/model.rst

 .. rubric:: Footnotes

 ..
 [1] Requires the :py:meth:`~hyperspy.model.BaseModel.multifit` ``calculate_errors = True`` argument
        in most cases.
-See the documentation below on Multiple Linear Least Squares fitting for more info.
+See the documentation below on :ref:`linear least square fitting <linear_fitting-label>` for more info.

 ..
 [2] **All** of the fitting algorithms available in :py:func:`scipy.optimize.minimize` are currently
        supported by HyperSpy; however, only some of them support bounds and/or gradients.
 For more information,